 I have given two speeches in Pennsylvania about cannabis.
 I don’t think I caused the state’s new and progressive policy, but I like to think I helped.
 One of the biggest frustrations of the doctors I’ve spoken with is that they can’t offer cannabis as an option to patients because of the restrictive policies.
 At least in Pennsylvania, that seems to be loosening up.
 The good news is that cannabis policy seems to be a mile wide and paper thin, meaning there’s a domino effect that will have positive outcomes.
 Other states are sure to follow.

 A year and a half ago, I founded High Sobriety — a cage-rattling endeavor that launched slings and arrows at me.
 I knew they were coming and understood why.
 That part was fine.
 Sitting in the status quo and spouting AA slogans as a good little rehab operator was something I chose to not to take part.
 I instead chose to challenge the status quo.

 Part of me feels vindicated and arrogant about the new cannabis laws, but mostly I’m glad that patients now have this option.
 Cannabis may not be right for any individual, but the decision to try or not is a decision that should be between them and their doctor.
 It should not be a law enforcement decision.

-Remedy Recovery, launching in San Francisco, is a full-service residential and intensive outpatient operation that offers total medication management and a medicalized approach to managing substance misuse and other mental health issues.
+Remedy Recovery, launching in San Francisco, is a full-service residential operation that offers total medication management and a medicalized approach to managing substance misuse and other mental health issues.
 Our doctors are experienced and skilled, and they are lifelong learners.
 They use a variety of medications, including cannabis.
 Personally, I don’t think cannabis is magic or a solution to the body bags — but I do think it can be a significant aid.
 Well done, Pennsylvania, for not only living up to the promise of freedom from government oppression, but also kicking it off in the city of brotherly love.